-Please refer to Appendix 2 for the final accounts report reviewed by the Audit Committee of the Company.
+Please refer to Appendix 2 (page 17) to this Handbook for the final accounts report reviewed by the Audit Committee of the Company.

 3. The report on the distribution status of 2024 employee compensation and director remuneration is submitted for your review.